mne-tools/mne-bids-pipeline/docs/source/getting_started/install.md

 Install additional dependencies
 -------------------------------
-You will also need to install the a number of additional dependencies that are required to run the Study Template.
+You will also need to install the a number of additional dependencies that are required to run the pipeline.

 ??? example "Install for Python 3.8 and newer"
     Run in your terminal: